Senate of the Philippines: History

-In the Senate, the officers are the Senate President, Senate President pro tempore, Majority Floor Leader, Minority Floor Leader and the Senate Secretary and the Senate Sergeant at Arms who shall be elected by the Senators from among the employees and staff of the Senate.
-Meanwhile, the Senate President, Senate President pro-tempore, the Majority Floor Leader and the Minority Floor Leader shall be elected by the Senators from among themselves.

 Composition

 Article VI, Section 2 of the 1987 Philippine Constitution provides that the Senate shall be composed of 24 senators who shall be elected at-large by the qualified voters of the Philippines, as may be provided by law.

 The composition of the Senate is smaller in number as compared to the House of Representatives.
 The members of this chamber are elected at large by the entire electorate.
 The rationale for this rule intends to make the Senate a training ground for national leaders and possibly a springboard for the presidency.

-It follows also that the Senator, will have a broader outlook of the problems of the country, instead of being restricted by narrow viewpoints and interests by having a national rather than only a district constituency.
+It follows also that the senator will have a broader outlook of the problems of the country, instead of being restricted by narrow viewpoints and interests by having a national rather than only a district constituency.

-Senatorial candidates are chosen by the leaders of major political parties or coalitions of parties.
-The selection process is not transparent and is done in "backrooms" where much political horse-trading occurs.
-Thus, the absence of regional or proportional representation in the Senate exacerbates a top heavy system of governance, with power centralized in Metro Manila.
-It has often been suggested that each region of the country should elect its own senator(s) to more properly represent the people.
-This will have the effect of flattening the power structure.
-Regional problems and concerns within a national view can be addressed more effectively.
-A senator's performance, accountability, and electability become meaningful to a more defined and identifiable regional constituency.

 The Senate Electoral Tribunal (SET) composed of three Supreme Court justices and six senators determines election protests on already-seated senators.
 There had been three instances where the SET has replaced senators due to election protests, the last of which was in 2011 when the tribunal awarded the protest of Koko Pimentel against Migz Zubiri.

 Qualifications

-The qualifications for membership in the Senate are expressly stated in Section 3, Art.
-VI of the 1987 Philippine Constitution as follows:
+The qualifications for membership in the Senate are expressly stated in Section 3, Article VI of the 1987 Philippine Constitution, as follows: